Response to Kent Hovind Video - Bird Evolution

 You know, everything about these feathered dinosaurs has been proven baloney.
 But guess what.
 They're still teaching it.
 Here's a whole book, the Feathered Dinosaurs of China. [pointing] You just got this recently?
 Why would they still be teaching something that's been proven wrong for five years?
 All this feathered dinosaur stuff is baloney.
 It's all baloney.

 The story of Archaeoraptor points out legitimate problems with science journalism and the fossil trade, but it was an isolated incident, was never the sole piece of evidence for feathered dinosaurs, and actually highlights the benefits of the standard scientific practice of peer review.
 A fairly complete story of this incident is available on Wikipedia.
 A farmer found several fossils in his field, and combined them to create what looked like a complete animal.
-He sold the fossil to a dealer who smuggled it into the U.S. National Geographic funded research on the specimen, and although some scientists began noticing problems right away, the lead researcher refused to acknowledge them.
-Both Nature and Science rejected papers about the specimen, with some of the reviewers for Science even noting that it had been doctored.
-But none of these objections or rejections were ever forwarded on to National Geographic, and they ran with their article, publishing it in the November 1999 issue of their magazine, with a corresponding press conference in October.
+He sold the fossil to a dealer who smuggled it into the U.S. Then, National Geographic funded research on the specimen, and although some scientists began noticing problems right away, the lead researcher refused to acknowledge them.
+Both Nature and Science, the two most prestigious science journals, rejected papers about the specimen, with some of the reviewers for Science even noting that it had been doctored.
+But the lead researcher never forwarded any these objections or rejections on to National Geographic, and they ran with their article, publishing it in the November 1999 issue of their magazine, with a corresponding press conference in October.
 National Geographic received further feedback from the scientific community, and released a press release in February of 2000 noting that the specimen might have been a composite, and then fully admitted the mistake in their October 2000 issue.

 This was an example of the dubious practice of 'science by press release', bypassing the normal peer review process and jumping right to public promotion.
 Most of the scientists associated with the archaeoraptor specimen realized there was something fishy about it, and had it not been for the hype generated by National Geographic, the regular peer review process would done its job and 'archaeoraptor' would have died a quiet death.
 As it was, the fossil only made a splash in the media, and was never taken seriously by the majority of the scientific community.
 It's also an example of why it's so important for paleontologists to have access to the sites where the fossils are found, and why the black market fossil trade is so damaging.
 No paleontologist would have come across all of those separate fossils and assumed them to have come from the same animal.